-The study of stress as the interaction between the individual and the environment, viewed from psychological, sociological, and physiological perspectives, including gender, physical and psychological disabilities, sexual orientation, multicultural, holistic health, and global concerns.
+The course will examine the study of stress as the interaction between the individual and the environment, viewed from psychological, sociological, and physiological perspectives, including gender, physical and psychological disabilities, sexual orientation, multicultural, holistic health, and global concerns.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

 Class Dates: This class runs from 2021-04-05 to 2021-06-25.

 Footnote InformationHUMA-030.10Z: This is an online class with SOME scheduled meetings as noted in the class syllabus.
 The rest of the class can be completed independently each week on the student's own time.
 Students must have access to a computer, the internet and an individual email address.
 Most De Anza classes will use the Canvas course management system.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
 The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning.

 - Four hours lecture (48 hours total per quarter).

 - General Education Class